gwathlobal/CotD/README.txt

  - Your enemies are able to hide their true appearence, so observe and learn their tactics to avoid nasty surprises.
  - "Friendly fire" is allowed, so do not get in the way of your more powerfull allies.
  - Your resource is power.
 You can stockpile it to get a "level up" or spend it on your abilities.
- - You gain power when killing enemies proportional to their strength.
+ - You gain power proportional to the strength of killed enemies.
 Besides each party has other special ways to gain power.

 --------------------
 NOTE